roshan-c-b/VSD_worskhop/README.md

 ## **Overview**

 This project focuses on implementing a Basic Arithmetic Logic Unit (ALU) capable of performing addition, subtraction, multiplication, and division operations.
-Designed using a RISC-V-based SoC development kit, the ALU takes two user-provided inputs and sequentially computes the corresponding sum, difference, product, and quotient of the numbers.
+Designed using a RISC-V-based SoC development kit, the ALU takes two user-provided inputs and sequentially computes the corresponding sum, difference, product, and quotient of the numbers, without requiring additional control signals.

-The implementation showcases the practical application of RISC-V architecture in embedded systems by simulating and executing all operations without requiring additional control signals.

 ## **Components Required**
 * VSDSquadron Mini